Skip to content

 The risk of serious illness from COVID-19 increases steadily with age, especially for those with underlying medical problems like chronic bronchitis, emphysema, cardiovascular disease, serious heart conditions, obesity, or diabetes.
 According to a recent study published in the CDC's Morbidity and Mortality Weekly Report, certain underlying medical conditions may increase the risk of serious COVID-19 for individuals of any age.

-As the new coronavirus spreads across the globe, the chances that you will be exposed and get sick continue to increase.
+As COVID-19 continues to spread, the chances that you will be exposed and get sick continue to increase.
 If you've been exposed to someone with COVID-19 or begin to experience symptoms of the disease, you may be asked to self-quarantine or self-isolate.
 What does that entail, and what can you do to prepare yourself for an extended stay at home?
 How soon after you're infected will you start to be contagious?
 And what can you do to prevent others in your household from getting sick?

 Some people infected with the virus have no symptoms.
 When the virus does cause symptoms, common ones include fever, body ache, dry cough, fatigue, chills, headache, sore throat, loss of appetite, and loss of smell.
 In some people, COVID-19 causes more severe symptoms like high fever, severe cough, and shortness of breath, which often indicates pneumonia.